- Solicitors For Business

 These are the options available to sportspeople seeking to enter the UK:

 If you want to work as a sportsperson or coach in the UK, you will normally need to have one of the two types of visas mentioned above.
 The Home Office points-based system contains special categories and rules for those within the sporting industry and covers both professional and amateur athletes.

 Sportspeople and coaches will have to be sponsored by an employer who will need to hold a Home Office sponsor licence.
 However, if you are intending to be in the UK briefly, i.e. for a single event or activity, a visitor visa may be more appropriate.

 For general information on how the UK's post-Brexit sponsorship licence application process works, download our Guide to Employing Overseas Workers brochure.

 When you sponsor a sportsperson under either a Sportsperson visa or Temporary Worker visa, the Home Office place certain responsibilities on you if they are on loan to another club.
 It is also important to note that you can only loan and accept players if your governing body permits it.

 A player may only be loaned if they will return to your club after the loan period.
 As the sponsor, you will continue to be responsible for the player and must make appropriate arrangements with the loan club in order that you can continue to meet your sponsor duties.
 The loaning club does not need to make an application for an endorsement or have a sponsor licence.

 Where a player is permanently transferred the new club must make an application for the player, both for an endorsement and a visa, which would need to be approved before the player begins to play for the new club.

-How Brexit Will Affect the UK Sporting Industry
+How Brexit Has Affected the UK Sporting Industry

 While Premier League players are among the country’s top earners, after the Brexit transition ends on 31st December 2020, those coming from the EU can expect to be treated the same as stars from other parts of the world where they will be required to gain a work permit and meet conditions such as regularly playing for their national team.